hsp-iit/prosthetic-grasping-simulation/README.md

   - In `Project Settings`, search for `Motion Blur` and disable it.
   ![motion_blur](https://user-images.githubusercontent.com/50639319/192340209-f4924a9e-977d-44c3-aee9-19729006eb70.png)

 - [OPTIONAL] The pipeline generates the same number of videos for each _grasp type - object part_ pair (recall, there are currently 31 pairs).
 50 videos are generated for each pair, resulting in 1550 videos.
 From the `Hierarchy` tab (left-hand side) click on `Simulation Scenario` and its properties will appear in the `Inspector` tab (right-hand side).
-Make sure that the value of `Fixed Length Scenario -> Scenario Properties -> Constants -> Iteration Count` is set to 1550.
-If you want to generate a different number of videos, change this value accordingly.
-For instance, to generate 10 videos for each pair, set `Iteration Count` to 31*10=310.
-If the number is not correct, the execution stops.
+Make sure that the value of `Fixed Length Scenario -> Scenario Properties -> Constants -> Iteration Count` is set to 1550 <u>and</u> the value of `Fixed Length Scenario -> Randomizers -> WristCameraMovement -> Num Iterations Per Grasp` is set to 50.
+If you want to generate a different number of videos, change these values accordingly.
+For instance, to generate 10 videos for each pair, set `Iteration Count` to 31*10=310 <u>and</u> `Num Iterations Per Grasp` to 10.
+If the numbers are not consistent, the execution stops.
+- [OPTIONAL] To set the dataset output folder, go on `File -> Project Settings -> Perception` and click on the `Change Folder` button to set a net `Base Path`
 - :rocket: Click on the play button on top to start collecting the synthetic dataset.
 - [WARNING]: if you want to change settings, e.g., enable bounding box/semantic segmentation labeling or import your own objects, few settings need to be adjusted.
 These are not explained here for the sake of brevity, feel free to contact me (federico.vasile@iit.it) or open an issue and I will provide you all the instructions.
 - When the simulation is over, go on the `Hierarchy` tab and select `WristCamera`.
 In the `Inspector` tab search for `Latest Generated Dataset` and click on `Show folder` to locate the dataset folder.